Head to the Heart™ Cheat Sheet - Big Impact with Little Prep Time

 Step 6: Dismiss into Small Groups

-Step 7: Close Things with Announcements and Prayer
+Step 7: Close with Announcements and Prayer